 Children follow a trail of animal tracks through the Museum learning about animals and art as they go.
 Select either the general animal tracking tour to learn about four different animals or the specific animal tour to focus on one animal (bear, wolf, bison, or mountain lion).
-The activity ends with time in the Children’s Gallery and the creation of a track rubbing.
+The activity ends with time in the Children’s Gallery and optional art-making in the Museum classroom.

 This program supports the Wyoming Department of Education’s Early Childhood Readiness Standards for Language: Listening and Understanding; Social Emotional Development: self concept, self control, pro-social behavior; Approaches to Learning: engagement and persistence; Mathematics: geometry and spatial sense, patterns, and measurements; Physical Health and Development: fine motor skills; and Creative Arts.

 Fables, Feathers & Fur

 Storytelling and art making at the museum is an exciting opportunity for young visitors to engage with the art through looking, reading and art making in the galleries.
 All materials are provided.
 Fables, Feathers and Fur is offered the first and third Friday of the month, 10:30-11 a.m. except during the months of April and September.
 We can accommodate educators interested in scheduling Fables, Feathers, and Fur programming for their respective groups.

-Fables, Feathers & Fur is generously sponsored by the Cross Charitable Foundation and the Community Foundation of Jackson Hole.
+Fables, Feathers & Fur is generously sponsored by Nancy & Dick Collister and the Smart Family Fund.